Head of state: Grand Duke Henri

 Prime Minister: Xavier Bettel

-Jean-Claude Juncker of the Christian Social Party was had been prime minister from 1995, but lost support when the Socialists quit his coalition in July 2013 over a phone-tapping scandal.
+The vote was called after Jean-Claude Juncker of the Christian Social Party, who had been prime minister since 1995, lost his majority in parliament when the Socialists quit his coalition in July 2013 over a phone-tapping scandal.
 The Christian Social Party had been in government since 1979.

-Xavier Bettel, the mayor of Luxembourg City in 2011-2013, is the country's first openly gay prime minister, and is expected to promote socially liberal policies such as same-sex marriage and ending religious instruction in schools.
+Mr Bettel, the mayor of Luxembourg City in 2011-2013, is the country's first openly gay prime minister, and is expected to promote socially liberal policies.

 Nonetheless his main challenge will be to reduce the budget deficit in order to preserve Luxembourg's triple-A credit rating.
 To this end he plans to raise VAT and cut public spending.